 I started getting a headache Monday afternoon that escalated into the keto flu.
-By Thursday I wasn’t feeling so hot – I was irritable, achy, tired and the headache had intensified, bordering on a migraine.
+By Thursday, I wasn’t feeling so hot – I was irritable, achy, and tired, and the headache had intensified, bordering on a migraine.

 By Friday night I was starting to feel better and I took a break from eating keto that when my husband and I went through a drive-through for a Popeye’s fried chicken sandwich, then another drive-through for ice cream.